NCC Logo

 Fire and Building Codes and Storage of Baled Cotton

-Cotton fibers were considered combustible fibers and listed in a Hazardous Material Classification in the fire and building code standards for the two national fire and building code organizations in the U.S. -- International Code Council (ICC) and National Fire Protection Association (NFPA) after they were revised in 2000.
-This placed unnecessary requirements on Baled Cotton Warehouses for both new construction and occupancy permits for existing buildings.
+“Cotton fibers” were considered combustible fibers and listed in a Hazardous Material Classification in the fire and building code standards of the primary U.S. fire and building code organizations -- International Code Council (ICC) and National Fire Protection Association (NFPA) -- after both sets of codes were revised in 2000 (Wakelyn et al. 2004, 2005, and 2006).
+The amended codes placed unnecessary requirements on Baled Cotton Warehouses for both new construction and occupancy permits for existing buildings.
 In 2004-05 based on the extensive research conducted by and for the cotton industry (Wakelyn and Hughs, 2002, “Evaluation of the Flammability of Cotton Bales”, Fire and Materials 26, 183-189), meaningful changes in the 2006 NFPA Code Revisions and 2006 ICC Code Revisions have been accomplished (both published in Fall 2005 and effective 1/1/06).
 The same course was followed in 2005 for NFPA 13 (Standard for the Installation of Sprinkler Systems).

 Amendments to International Code Council (ICC Home Page]

-Internal Fire Code (IFC) [amendments accepted 2005 for 2006 code]
+• IBC [amendments accepted 2005 for 2006 code]

-• Section 201 (IBC [F] 307.5) General Definitions High-hazard Group H-3 excludes densely-packed cotton as a combustible fiber and
+• IBC: Section 201 (IBC [F] 307.5) General Definitions High-hazard Group H-3 excludes densely-packed cotton as a combustible fiber and

-• Revises Table 1804.2 (IBC [F] Table 415.9.2.1.1) Quantity Limits for Hazardous Materials in a Single Fabrication Area in Group H-5 to exclude densely-packed baled cotton.
+• IBC: Revises Table 1804.2 (IBC [F] Table 415.9.2.1.1) Quantity Limits for Hazardous Materials in a Single Fabrication Area in Group H-5 to exclude densely-packed baled cotton.

 Amendments to National Fire Protection Association (NFPA)

-NFPA 1 Uniform Fire Code (UFC[amendments accepted 2005 for 2006 code]
+• NFPA 1 Uniform Fire Code (UFC)

-• A new definition for "densely-packed baled cotton" [cotton made into banded bales with a packing density of at least 22 lbs/ft3 (225 kg/m3)] is included in the NFPA codes ( NFPA 1, 101, and 5000);
+• A new definition for "densely-packed baled cotton" [cotton made into banded bales with a packing density of at least 22 lbs/ft3 (352 kg/m3)] is included in the NFPA codes (NFPA 1 and 101);

 • Chapter 60 of NFPA 1 (hazardous materials) has no requirements for “densely-packed baled cotton";